tgk/clj-todo/README.markdown

 </pre>

 At the moment, running `lein todo` will remove all compiled files as the program has to expand macros to build the todo log.

+If `:todo-log` is given in `project.clj`, todos will also be written to that file.
+See `project.clj` for an example of this.